fjoe88/hugo_blog/content/post/2021-09-29-a-step-by-step-guide-to-build-a-kubernetes-cluster-using-raspberry-pi/index.en.md

 It is also possible to opt for Ubuntu instead of the Raspbian OS which I will not get into here as the Raspbian OS will be sufficient for all intends and purposes of this post.

 ### Install Raspbian OS (Lite)

+> Raspbian OS or Ubuntu?
+32-bit or 64-bit OS?
+> - 32-bit OS has a 3GB process limit, one is unlikely to exceed such limit but depending on your use cases it is something to be aware of.
+> - As of the timing of this post there is no official version of the 64-Bit Raspbian OS out yet, there is a beta version but it is with Desktop and not the lite version.
+> - I've tried both of the Raspbian Lite 32-bit version as well as the 64-bit beta version w/ Desktop and both runs just fine, however it is recommended to run the 32-bit Lite version as it is faster and spare more system resources without having to run a Desktop OS.
+> - From my experience, Ubuntu works well as RaspiOS Lite on the Raspberry Pi4.

+The Raspberry Pi Foundation do have a beta version of RaspiOS out, however it isn't the lite edition and comes with a fully-loaded desktop.

+In my experience with K3s, Ubuntu 20.10 works equally well as RaspiOS Lite on the RPi4.
+I tend to recommend with RaspiOS with its 32-bit OS because most Raspberry Pi users already use this and are comfortable with it.

 - Go to [Operating system images](https://www.raspberrypi.org/software/operating-systems/) and download the latest versions of Raspberry Pi OS with desktop and Raspberry Pi OS Lite, and download any image flash software or follow this example and simply use the Raspberry Pi Imager available [here](https://www.raspberrypi.org/software/).